 - The End: Ends with the Coyote pulling the "That's all, folks!" card across the screen.

 - Extreme Omnivore: Averted.
-Wile E. may be hungry, but he's not desperate enough to eat a tin can.
+Wile E. may be hungry, but to further expound on his "Eatibus almost-anythingus" designation, he's not desperate enough to eat a tin can (like he was in "Stop!
+Look!
+And Hasten!").

 - Hoist by His Own Petard: As always in the Coyote and Roadrunner shorts.
 One time, the Coyote covers the road with grease.
 The Roadrunner just glides right over it.
 The Coyote jumps in the road, starts slipping and falling in the grease, and gets run over by a truck.